Vladislava Urazova: Personal life

-Junior
+Junior gymnastics career

 2017

 Urazova competed at the Russian National Championships in April in the KMS division.
 She placed fourth in the all-around and on floor exercise but won gold on vault.
 In December she competed at the 2017 Voronin Cup where she won silver in the all-around behind Aleksandra Shchekoldina.
 She won gold on vault and floor exercise.

 2018

 Urazova competed at the City of Jesolo Trophy in April.
 She helped Russia win silver in team final behind Italy and individually she won gold in the all-around ahead of Giorgia Villa of Italy.
 During event finals she won gold on balance beam and floor exercise and won bronze on vault, behind Celia Serber of France and Asia D'Amato of Italy.
 In July she competed at the Russian National Championships where she won silver in the all-around behind Ksenia Klimenko.
 She qualified to all four events where she placed first on vault, balance beam, and floor exercise, and placed sixth on uneven bars.

 Urazova was selected to represent Russia at the 2018 European Championships alongside Olga Astafyeva, Ksenia Klimenko, Irina Komnova, and Yana Vorona.
 They won silver in the team final, losing to Italy.
 In the all-around, Urazova finished in 20th after falling off the uneven bars twice.
 In event finals she placed seventh on vault and fifth on floor exercise.

 In December Urazova competed at the Vornin Cup where she won gold in the all-around, vault, and floor exercise, and won silver on uneven bars and balance beam, behind Lee Yun-seo of South Korea and compatriot Elena Gerasimova respectively.